sherrymax/acs-examples/acs-ais-ICR-intelligence/readme.md

-#### This article details the steps required to configure Alfresco Intelligence Service (AIS) to perform OCR usecases.
+#### This article details the steps required to configure Alfresco Intelligence Service (AIS) to perform ICR ([Intelligent Character Recognition](https://en.wikipedia.org/wiki/Intelligent_character_recognition)) usecases.

 ### Use-Case / Requirement
-The Alfresco system should perform OCR on ingested documents and the extracted values should be available as metadata of ingested document.
+The Alfresco system should perform ICR on ingested handwritten documents and the extracted values should be available as metadata of ingested document.

 ### Prerequisites to run this demo end-2-end